Projects & News Spry Civil Construction

 Scout Australia 25th Jamboree

 Together with ‘Ridley’s Plumbing’, also another local Murray Bridge Contractor, Spry Civil Construction were engaged to carry out the earthworks component for the Scouts water and waste water infrastructure to allow Ridley’s plumbing to install enough potable water and underground sewerage systems to support this major event which consists of approx. 11,000 kids and volunteers assembling at The Bend Motorsport Park for the 25th International Scouts Jamboree which runs for a period of 10 days.
-With major time constraints and the difficult rocky ground conditions, Spry and Ridley were able to pull of the unthinkable on time and budget in preparation for this international event.
+With major time constraints and the difficult rocky ground conditions, Spry and Ridley were able to pull off the unthinkable on time and budget in preparation for this international event.

 Meningie Area School Redevelopment

 Spry have been heavily involved in the redevelopment of the Meningie Area School which consists of demolition of old building and civil works to prepare for brand new buildings that are going to dramatically change the landscape and appeal of this school.
-This brown fields site has had many complex issues that Spry have had to work through with the client to get a favourable outcoming for all parties involved.
+This brown fields site has had many complex issues that Spry Civil Construction have had to work through with the client to get a favourable outcoming for all parties involved.

 Marchand Street Subdivision